 Lectures are presentations given by a subject matter expert, on a specific subject area within the unit you are studying.
 Lectures typically run from 50 minutes to 3 hours.
 Curtin’s lectures are often recorded and published on Blackboard.
 This allows students the freedom to watch their lectures when most convenient.
 Lectures could be offsite, live streamed, pre-recorded, or delivered face-to-face only.
 Please check with your Unit Coordinator for confirmation, or refer to the Unit Outlines.

 Tutorials are designed to be interactive, providing the perfect opportunity for students to ask questions and participate in group discussions.

 Seminars are small to medium-size group meetings between students and a lecturer or tutor for 1-3 hours.
 Seminars contain elements of a lecture and tutorial.
-That being, a seminar can involve a presentation by your tutor/lecturer, but will also include interactive tasks and group discussion.
+That being, a seminar can involve a presentation by your tutor/lecturer, but will also include interactive tasks and group discussions.